Who was Orlando Lane Castle?

 The first calculating machine of Castle was a key-driven adding machine (U.S. patent No. 21941).
 It was the first machine with a nine-key scheme, connected to the different orders.
 It used complex sets of gears, keys, and wheels to calculate numbers with columns in the hundreds and thousands.

-This machine was patented the same day as Thomas Hill’s calculating machine.
+This machine was patented on the same day as Thomas Hill’s calculating machine.
 It’s unknown whether the two men influenced each other with their inventions.

 Orlando Castle’s Second Calculating Machine, 1858